 - 12% made a complete guess.

-With these insights, the growing popularity of our speed needs calculator suddenly makes a lot more sense.
+With these statistics, the growing popularity of our speed needs calculator suddenly makes a lot more sense.

 Consumers are fed up of having to rely on guesswork to see how much speed they need.